Sunset and evening star,

 Though it’s not a pleasant subject to consider, planning for our final days is a task too often left unattended.
 This can cause additional consternation and stress for your family in a time of great sorrow.
 Being prepared can alleviate that stress, and it’s not difficult to do.
 The phases of preparedness are planning; recognizing the signs of failing health, getting health care, and obtaining hospice care; reporting a spouse’s death; setting up services and burial; and how to carry on after the loss of a spouse.

-To support our Classmates and their spouses, following are links to resources that may be helpful.
+To support our Classmates, Classmate spouses and their families, following are links to resources that may be helpful.

 Survivor Benefits